Spontaneous irreversibility and objective thermalization in stochastic modifications of quantum theory: Conclusions

-We showed that a fluctuation-dissipation relation guarantees that the model is norm-preserving and avoids superluminal signalling, ensuring physical consistency.
+We showed that a fluctuation-dissipation relation guarantees that the OQT model is norm-preserving and avoids superluminal signalling, ensuring physical consistency.
 We showed that constraints ensuring energy conservation and equilibrium steady states may be simultaneously satisfied and constructed an OQT model with increasing von Neumann entropy in ensembles of isolated systems.
-The ensemble was shown to converge to the micocanonical equilibrium distribution at long times, for thermodynamic systems, independent of further considerations, with the von Neumann entropy converging to the Boltzmann thermodynamic entropy at equilibrium.
+The ensemble was shown to approach microcanonical equilibrium at long times, for thermodynamic systems, independent of further considerations.
+A modified H-theorem was shown to hold and the von Neumann entropy (scaled with $k_{\mathrm{B}}$) was shown to converge to the Boltzmann thermodynamic entropy at equilibrium.
 Further, owing to the differing dynamics in macroscopic quantum systems, the OQT model presented in this article was shown to be falsifiable via dedicated protocols in the mesoscopic regime, similar to objective collapse theories~\cite{Bassi2013Review,Wezel_2012,Carlesso_2022,Romeral_2024}.
-We further showed that OQT and objective collapse constitute fundamentally distinct mechanisms, leading to both qualitative and quantitative differences in their physical predictions.
+We further argued that OQT and objective collapse constitute fundamentally distinct mechanisms, leading to both qualitative and quantitative differences in their physical predictions.

 However, both these mechanisms were argued to be necessary in order to recover classicality in thermodynamic limit quantum systems.
 We thus considered the integration of OQT with objective collapse theories, which allow a unified framework, termed spontaneous universal irreversibility (SUI); addressing both the quantum measurement problem and the quantum thermalization problem.
-We gave a general prescription towards their construction and focused on developing a particular SUI model which describes thermodynamic systems undergoing stochastic dynamics that drive spontaneous symmetry breaking, wavefunction reduction (collapse) and objective thermalization, while remaining indistinguishable from standard quantum theory for microscopic systems.
+We gave a general prescription towards their construction and focused on developing a particular SUI model which describes thermodynamic systems undergoing stochastic dynamics that drive spontaneous symmetry breaking, wavefunction reduction and objective thermalization, while remaining indistinguishable from standard quantum theory for microscopic systems.